4 Ways to Use Microsoft 365 for Remote Projects

 The MyAnalytics dashboard is divided into four sections, each packed with practical tips relevant to that area:

-With this information, it’s easier to find and improve your weekly calendar, for example, by reducing the number of meetings you attend or setting aside time blocks to tackle emails.
+Viva Insights helps you improve your weekly calendar by reducing the number of meetings you attend or setting aside time blocks to tackle emails.

 You can also work with your team to ensure they have enough time within working hours to complete their tasks and are respectful of each other’s free time.